wp-plugins/bbpress-like-topics/readme.txt

 == Installation ==

-Just use the shortcode [bbpressliketopics postID = postID] to show how many likes the post's got
+Use the shortcode [bbpressliketopics postID = postID] to show how many likes the post's got, overwrite the second "postID" by the post id

-Just use the shortcode [bbpressliketopics_withlike postID = postID] to show how many likes the post's got and allow users to like it
+Use the shortcode [bbpressliketopics_withlike postID = postID] to show how many likes the post's got and allow users to like it, overwrite the second "postID" by the post id to be liked

-Just use the shortcode [bbpresslikesonauthor author = authorID] to show how many likes an author's got
+Use the shortcode [bbpresslikesonauthor author = authorID] to show how many likes the post's got and allow users to like it, overwrite the "authorID" by the user id to be shown

-Just use the shortcode [bbpressmostliked qty = qty] to show the most liked topics in a list
+Use the shortcode [bbpressmostliked qty = qty] to show the most liked topics in a list, overwrite the second "qty" for a number to specify the quantity.

+Use the shortcode [bbpressrecentlylikedbyuser userId = userId] to show the most liked topics in a list, overwrite the second "userId" by the user id to be shown.

 == Frequently Asked Questions ==
 = How do I install it? =